 How to Visit Fingal’s Cave

-The cave of Melody in Scotland consists of wonderful geometric columns which make up the interior that was formed by crust from volcanic slag.
-The sound created by the smashing of the wave makes a remarkable melody once they bounce on the arched roof.
+The cave of Melody in Scotland consists of wonderful geometric columns that make up the interior, which was formed by a crust from volcanic slag.
+The sound created by the smashing of the waves makes a remarkable melody once they bounce on the arched roof.

-The Staffa puffin colony is particularly spectacular during the summer months when visiting the Cave of Melody is one of the finest methods to appreciate this magnificent cave.
-The hike usually takes about an hour and a half, but make sure you have enough time because it’s so beautiful, you might want to spend more time there.
+The Staffa puffin colony is particularly spectacular during the summer months.
+Visiting the Cave of Melody is one of the finest ways to appreciate this magnificent cave.
+The hike usually takes about an hour and a half, but ensure you have enough time because it’s so beautiful you might want to spend more time there.

 Boat Trips to Fingal’s Cave

 To visit the cave, take a boat trip to the isle of Staffa.
-If you are looking to take a boat cruise, you can depart from Northern Ireland, Ireland, and Scotland.
+If you want to take a boat cruise, you can depart from Northern Ireland, Ireland, and Scotland.
 There are several boat tour operators that offer trips to Staffa, including the following:

-The cave is located on the southern coast of Staffa Island.
-Staffa is home to a large puffin colony.
-The puffins can be seen on the aisle from May through September.
-To see the puffins, take a boat trip to the isle during those months.
+The cave is located on the southern coast of Staffa Island, home to a large puffin colony.
+The puffins can be seen on the island from May through September.
+To see them, take a boat trip to the island during those months.

 Hiking to Fingal’s Cave

-It’s also possible to trek to the Fingal’s Cave from Staffa Island.
-The distance from the shore to the cave is about 1 kilometer long.
+It’s also possible to trek to Fingal’s Cave from Staffa Island.
+The distance from the shore to the cave is about 1 kilometer.
 Although the journey is not difficult, it does get steep at times.
-There is a sign at the start of the expedition that marks its location.
+A sign marks the cave’s location at the start of the expedition.

 See Related: Apostle Islands Ice Caves